steveiliop56/google-assistant/README.md

 # Run the code

 I will have a redy to run google-assistant-sdk in the repository.
-To run the assistant run the following command in the venv (enable with `source env/bin/activate` inside the assistant directory:
+To run the assistant run the following command in the venv (enable with `source env/bin/activate` inside the assistant directory):

 `googlesamples-assistant-hotword` (modified hotword detection)